Prepare for a great experience in our one-of-a-kind outdoor space! See our seasonal tips at the bottom of this page.

 Dress for the weather.
 It may be cold or wet.
-Bring a warm coat, a change of clothes and extra socks.
+Warm coats and boots will keep you cozy as you play outside.
+Bring a change of clothes and extra socks.

-Please note: The water in Joy Park is off for the season.
-Joy Park will close in the event of inclement weather and/or extreme temperature conditions at the discretion of Museum staff.
+Joy Park closes in the event of inclement weather and/or extreme temperature conditions (temperatures under 25° and over 100°).
+Joy Park may also be closed for safety reasons at the discretion of Museum staff.

 We wanted to help other non-profit organizations craft world-class learning experiences, so we created The Exhibits Team.
 Our exhibit experts can provide advice on the many decisions involved with designing, fabricating, installing and maintaining museum exhibits.